jsowers34/PythonGladeExamples/README.md

 Some of the samples use other elements of GTK+3 by necessity or as a placeholder (where interaction is absent).
 For example, GTKWindow, various containers and widgets may be used.
 Specifically, a TextView or Entry may be present to reflect selections made from the primary objects of the sample.

+Note that the png files, except for the rff_logo.png, are used in the Assistant example.
+The rff_logo.png is used in the About example.